Aakriti28/Autumn-of-Automation/README.md

 The `practice.ipynb` file includes all the four assingments.

 ### Week 2
-The `practice.ipynb` file includes all the four assingments and rest of the files in folder comprise the data used.
+The `practice.ipynb` file includes all the five assingments and rest of the files in folder comprise the data used.